X

 Regardless of how minor the illness or injury may seem at first, there’s every chance it could lead to further complications.
 Sometimes an injury may not even be that painful on day one, then the following day you might not be able to use your hand or even walk.
 Trying to avoid bringing attention to yourself, or just taking it in stride, could cost you and your family much financial strain in the future.
 Also, remember the insurance company will do everything in its power to minimize the claim, and attempt to pay as little as possible toward your expenses or pain and suffering.

-The American Public Health Association (APHA) estimates that over a 45-year career, a construction worker has a 75 percent likelihood of experiencing disabling injury.
+The American Public Health Association (APHA) estimates that over a 45-year career, a construction worker has a 75 percent likelihood of experiencing a disabling injury.
 The awareness of these statistics can be a source of stress at work or it can be used as motivation to protect oneself and one’s rights.
 Because this profession presents a lifelong risk of injury and even death, you should be prepared to enlist the help of legal counsel because you can bet, the insurance company will be ready.
 A lawyer who specializes in workmens compensation law can ensure that the affected individual receives back pay, as well as proper compensation for future lost wages and medical expenses – and make certain that the worker is not fired unjustly.

 The construction industry is inherently one with many health risks, and for this reason the pay is usually far above what workers in other fields enjoy.
 People who work in this profession can protect themselves by becoming more aware of some of the more common illnesses and injuries associated with this line of work, taking any safety precautions that apply, as well as being careful to document and receive proper treatment and compensation for any injuries or illnesses suffered as a result of doing their job.